ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).

+# Specification of Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

 # Specifying Algorithms for Use in Controlled Environments {#controlled-environments}

 Algorithms can be designed for general Internet deployment or for use in